top of page

 QB | NOTRE DAME | 6’4 | 216

-Strengths: Leonard is a big QB with added athleticism.
-He has good vision and gets the ball out quick.
-Leonard does a good job at limiting turnovers and keeping the ball out of harms way.
-He shows good accuracy on the run and arm talent on short and medium concepts Weaknesses: Leonard hasn’t produced as much as you’d like.
-His arm talent is adequate but not special.
-Leonard is a little heavy footed in the pocket Bottom Line: I like a lot of qualities in Leonard’s game—he should be able to become a high-quality backup in the NFL.
+Strengths: Leonard is a big quarterback with added athleticism.
+He has good vision and gets the ball out quickly.
+Leonard does a nice job of limiting turnovers and keeping the ball out of harm’s way.
+He displays solid accuracy on the move and good arm talent on short and intermediate throws.
+Weaknesses: Leonard hasn’t produced at the level you’d hope.
+His arm talent is adequate but not exceptional.
+He’s a bit heavy-footed in the pocket and can get antsy under pressure.
+Bottom Line: I like a lot of qualities in Leonard’s game—he has the tools to develop into a high-quality backup in the NFL.

 Ryan Tannehill